Let me ask you a question:

 - Or a range of other technical issues like site structure or cannibilization

-To make sure your store doesn’t have any of these problems, you want to run it through one of the best SEO audit tools: Screaming Frog.
+To make sure your store doesn’t have any of these problems, you can avoid having a poorly optimized website by running through one of the best SEO audit tools: Screaming Frog.

 You could also use the SEMRush or Ahrefs onsite audit tools as well if you don’t have Screaming Frog already.